hansemannn/titanium-paypal/README.md

 ```

 #### Profile Sharing
-> Note: This API is currently work in progress!
 Profile sharing is used to share a user profile by defining different scopes that can be authorized.
 Available Scopes:

 - [x] SCOPE_FUTURE_PAYMENTS